 In May 1981, Columbus City Council made another commitment to the arts as an investment in the economic development of the city.
 Ordinance 947.81, passed unanimously, designated for the first time a fixed percentage of hotel/motel tax revenues (20% of a 4% tax) for the support of the arts to be distributed by GCAC and its grants program.
 The commitment followed years of a successful funding partnership between GCAC and the City that had brought Columbus distinction as a vanguard city in the support of arts development.

 During the late eighties and early nineties, the arts community enjoyed steady growth in the number of dollars generated by the tax.
 But in 1991, the Board of Trustees faced the challenge of granting sharply decreased revenues to more non profit organizations than ever before.
 By reviewing and modifying grant guideline and application procedures, the Board was able to fairly disperse the reduced dollars that year.
 The Board reviews grant guidelines and application procedures annually and with careful consideration and revisions, the rules allow fair treatment for arts entities seeking public funds.

-Today more than 70 organizations share over $2,000,000 in city support.
-While this represents less than 5% of operating budgets, it reaffirms continuing bipartisan support for the arts and the role they play in civic development.
+Today, hundreds of arts organizations and individual artists share millions of dollars in city support.
+While this represents a small percentage of operating budgets, it reaffirms continuing bipartisan support for the arts and the role they play in civic development.
 From Individual Artist Fellowships, to Operating and Project Support for organizations, these city funds provide the financial bedrock from which our community pursues its creative goals.